-For anyone travelling through Brazil in the month of February, you’ll surely get a taste of Carnival life.
+For anyone traveling through Brazil in the month of February, you’ll surely get a taste of Carnival life.
 It’s nearly impossible to escape the decorations, dancing, and partying that is Carnival in Rio.

 My first experience in Brazil coincided with the dates of Carnival and what better place to celebrate than Carnival in Rio.
 Luckily, I went with my Brazilian friend who acted as our trusty guide throughout the entire experience.
 He had the low-down on the best parties, places to eat, Samba clubs, and must-see destinations that didn’t fit the run-of-the-mill tourist experience.
 We had an amazing run celebrating Carnival in Rio 2015, and I can’t wait to go back this year.

-In efforts to share a little bit of my experience, here’s a comprehensive guide to celebrating Carnival in Rio de Janeiro.
+In an effort to share a little bit of my experience, here’s a comprehensive guide to celebrating Carnival in Rio de Janeiro.

 Generally speaking, it’s really hard to go wrong with accommodations in Rio de Janeiro.
-There are a myriad of options ranging from hostels to Airbnb to homestays.
+There is a myriad of options ranging from hostels to Airbnb to homestays.
 Generally, I would recommend staying close to Copacabana or Ipanema beaches both for proximity to the famous Carnival Block parties and important sightseeing destinations, but also for safety.

-A lot of first-time travellers to Brazil often underestimate the how integrated Favelas (slums) are in Rio.
-You can be standing in the nicest, most expensive part of Rio, and on the other side of the street is a the largest Favela in the city.
+A lot of first-time travelers to Brazil often underestimate how integrated Favelas (slums) are in Rio.
+You can be standing in the nicest, most expensive part of Rio, and on the other side of the street is the largest Favela in the city.
 Keep this in mind when choosing a hostel or apartment.

-Hostels are by the far the best places to stay and meet other young people travelling through Brazil for Carnival festivities.
-While hostels usually bump up their prices for the entire month of February knowing that travellers will be passing through for the celebration, if you book at least 3 months in advance, you’ll find relatively reasonable prices.
+Hostels are by the far the best places to stay and meet other young people traveling through Brazil for Carnival festivities.
+While hostels usually bump up their prices for the entire month of February knowing that travelers will be passing through for the celebration, if you book at least 3 months in advance, you’ll find relatively reasonable prices.

 Luckily, hostels are for the plenty in Rio and you can pick and choose the onda (vibe) that you want based on your own personal preference ie; private room, hostel with a bar, air conditioning, etc.